nickknw/nickknowlson.com/_posts/2011-12-04-seven-languages-week-1-day-2.markdown

 <h3>Do:</h3>
-<h4><b>1.</b> Print the contents of an array of sixteen numbers, four numbers at a time, using just each.
-Now, do the same with each_slice in Enumerable</h4>
+<div class="question"><b>1.</b> Print the contents of an array of sixteen numbers, four numbers at a time, using just each.
+Now, do the same with each_slice in Enumerable</div>

 {% highlight ruby %}
 sixteen_numbers = [*(1..16)]